WICG/PEPC/HOWTO.md

 }
 ```

-More advanced feature detection (such as per-type) is supported from M137:
+More advanced feature detection (such as per-type) is supported (in Chrome, this is from M137):

 ```JS
 if (typeof HTMLPermissionElement != 'undefined' &&